travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 #### Data Members:
 ```
 NAME:            SIZE:      WHAT:
-size:            4 bytes.
-The size of the chunk in bytes.
+size:            4 bytes    The size of the chunk in bytes.
-kind:            2 bytes.
-The type of chunk?
+kind:            2 bytes    The type of chunk?
 More research is needed as to the specifics of how it is used.
-division:        2 bytes.
-Not entirely sure what this data member is for.
+division:        2 bytes    Not entirely sure what this data member is for.
 MORE RESEARCH IS NEEDED.
 ```
 ### struct sq_standard
 #### Definition: